reminkly/instance-backup-manager/README.md

 2. Start Instance Backup Manager.
 3. Select the unconfigured instance.
 4. The application creates a skeleton `instance.json`.
-5. Update the configuration file before continuing.
+5. Update the configuration file.
-6. Return to instance selection and select the configured instance.
+6. Restart the application and select the configured instance.

 A complete example is available at [`examples/instance.example.json`](examples/instance.example.json).